 Mary reported she is still recruiting for a school administrator.
 The final filing date is May 8, 2009.

 Budget - Phyllis Bramson-Paul

 In the recently enacted state budget, most categorical education programs were reduced by 15 percent, except a handful, including child nutrition.
 Also, flexibility in spending has been granted in most areas.
-However, the United States Department of Agriculture’s (USDA) regulations state that child nutrition funds cannot be used for other programs.
-A Management Bulletin (MB) will be sent to clarify the issue for districts.
+However, the U.S. Department of Agriculture (USDA) regulations state that child nutrition funds cannot be used for other programs.
+A management bulletin (MB) will be sent to clarify the issue for districts.